The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Gerhard Richter's Besetztes Haus (Squatter's House) (signed) from 1990, a lithograph, is estimated to be worth between £2,400 and £3,600.
+The value of Gerhard Richter’s Besetztes Haus (Squatter's House) (signed) is estimated to be worth between £2,400 and £3,550.
+This lithograph print, created in 1990, has shown consistent value growth since its first sale in September 2008.
 Over the past five years, the hammer price has ranged from £3,889 in April 2023 to £11,810 in June 2022.
-This artwork has shown consistent value growth, with an average annual growth rate of 3%.
-This piece has an auction history of 12 total sales since its entry to the market in September 2008.
+The average annual growth rate of this artwork is -2%.
+This work has a steady auction history, having been sold 12 times at auction.
 The edition size of this artwork is limited to 100.

 Meaning & Analysis